Pfern/OSODOS/docs/DATA_SHARING/README.md

 Data Sharing in the scientific community
 ========================================
 Collaboration is a natural, essential element in research.
-Sharing of resources amongst scientists should be a lot easier than it is, as it finds expected and unexpected barriers everywhere.
+However, sharing of resources amongst scientists should be a lot easier than it is, as it finds expected and unexpected barriers everywhere.
 In recent years, issues surrounding scientific data sharing have received a lot of attention, and this has led both to a better understanding of the right principles and practices that should surround such sharing as well as to better infrastructure.

 The FAIR Guiding Principles
 ---------------------------
-The principle that (should) guide scientific data sharing are abbreviated as **FAIR**, which stands for _Findable, Accessible, Interoperable, Reusable_.
+The principles that (should) guide scientific data sharing are abbreviated as **FAIR**, which stands for _Findable, Accessible, Interoperable, Reusable_.
 What is meant by this is outlined below, and discussed in much greater detail in [[Wilkinson2016](../REFERENCES#Wilkinson2016)].

 > To be **Findable**:
 > - F1. (meta)data are assigned a [globally unique and persistent identifier](../VERSIONING)